SoftwareEngineering-Course-Group/UF-OpenMart/README.md

 #### Backend accomplishment
 * More APIs for Comment module and item module as front-end needed
 * All the developed APIs with corresponding doc
-* More gotest for Unittest
+* More gotest for Unittest in back_end/main_test.go
 * All the API tests by Postman and Curl
 * read.md in 'back_end/' file shows how to run
 * More screenshots for postman test result in '/backend_test'